SEARCH - click here

 In the supermarket exercise, we tracked every virtual package removed, studied, or ignored, every eyeball flick and linger, every brainwave and skin response stimulated.

 Masses of incontrovertible data showed that consumers preferred the packaging they already had.
+In fact the potential losses in revenue were quantifiable.
+A projected $19 million loss in revenue, not to mention brand value and market share, was sufficient to rethink the packaging redesign.
 Talk about saving boatloads of money on new packaging–that could have hurt, not enhanced, the brand and the bottom line!